uho/j1eforth/README.md

 enjoy ..

-Wrds to test in the simulatorsee , ' , compile , [compile] , ?branch , branch , call, .. and many more ]
+Words to test in the simulatorsee , ' , compile , [compile] , ?branch , branch , call, .. and many more ]

 Have fun , modify and pass on , ( I would like to see it running on the actual FPGA of J1 if possible